Registering datasets in Pure

 Access contact details

-Tick this box if the research required ethical approval.
-Under 'Please give details', reflect on whether this affects your ability to share the data.
+Provide details on whether this affects your ability to share the data.

-In the text box that appears.
-Such constraints can include an embargo to allow time for commercialisation; consult the guidance on commercialising your research for more information.
+In the text box that appears provide further details of these constraints (e.g embargo time to allow for commercialisation).
 If you have been working with a commercial partner, the constraints should be clear from the collaboration agreements.

 Relations to other content